• Skip to primary navigation

 Healthy Hidden Veggie Meatballs

-If you’re looking for the perfect family friendly dinner, these Healthy Hidden Veggie Meatballs is the perfect recipe!
+If you’re looking for the perfect family friendly dinner, these Hidden Veggie Meatballs is the perfect recipe!
 Your kids will love them!

+Meatballs with veggies are about to take your household by storm!
 When I decided to double down on finding family-friendly dinners we could all enjoy, I knew I had to do something with hidden veggies.
 My kids have no problem eating fruits and berries but when it comes to veggies, it’s… a different story.

 I decided to use my food processor to really chop up the veggies as much as possible to hide them in the deliciously saucy meatball.